 Now is the time to arrest a decline into irreversible separatism.
 This may be achieved by speaking out wherever local authorities propose race-based structures and where the current government proposes co-governance.

-This may also be achieved in this year’s election by supporting and voting for any party that would vote against all laws, regulations and policies that provide for any entitlement based on ancestry or ethnicity.
+This may also be achieved in forthcoming elections by supporting and voting for any party that would vote against all laws, regulations and policies that provide for any entitlement based on ancestry or ethnicity.

 Ideally, this political party would commit to: